betoSolares/minij/README.md

 If you need more information check the [Analysis](https://github.com/betoSolares/minij/blob/master/docs/Analysis.pdf) or [Parsing Table](https://github.com/betoSolares/minij/blob/master/docs/ParsingTable.xlsx) files.

+### Semantic Analyzer

+The semantic analyzer checks for errors in that the lexer and parser couldn't catch.
+For that we have some atributes for the symbols that we found:

+* **Class declaration** is added to the symbol table only if the classes and interfaces that extends and implements are declared and there isn't any other class with the same name.
+It has attributes like scope, category and type.
+* **Interface declaration** is added to the symbol table only if there isn't any other interface with the same name.
+    It has atributes like scope, category and type.
+* **Function declaration** is added to the symbol table only if there isn't any other function  with the same name.
+    It has atributes like scope, category, parameters and type.
+* **Variable declaration** is added to the symbol table only if there isn't any other variable  with the same name.
+    It has atributes like scope, category, value and type.
+* **Object declaration** is added to the symbol table only if there isn't any other variable  with the same name and the type is a valid class.
+It has atributes like scope, category, value and type.
+* **Function call** is added to the symbol table only if the funtion is declared before the call and the parameters of the call are the same as in the declaration.
+It has atributes like scope, category, parameters and type.
+* **Object Accessing** is added to the symbol table only if the object is from a valid class and in that class the property exists.
+It has atributes like scope, category, value and type.

 ## Grammar Explanation

 The syntax of the language is very similar to the syntax of Java, which is why the tokens are